Lower Bounds on the F-pure Threshold and Extremal Singularities: Matrix Representation of Frobenius Forms

 A form $f \in k[x_1, \dots, x_n]$ is {\bf non-degenerate} if it can't be written as a polynomial in fewer variables after any linear change of coordinates.
-In this case, we say that the singularity defined by $f$ has {\bf embedding dimension} $n$.
-[In general, the embedding dimension of a singularity is the dimension of the Zariski cotangent space $m/m^2$ of the maximal ideal of the local ring at the singularity.]
+In this case, the singularity defined by $f$ has {\bf embedding dimension} $n$, meaning that the dimension of its Zariski cotangent space $\mathfrak m/\mathfrak m^2$ is $n$.

-Another useful invariant of a Frobenius form is the {\bf rank}, by which we mean the rank of the representing matrix.
-The following proposition implies that the rank of a Frobenius form is the same as the codimension of the singular locus of the corresponding extremal singularity.
+The {\bf rank} of a Frobenius form is the rank of the representing matrix.
+The following proposition implies that the rank is the same as the co-dimension of the singular locus of the corresponding extremal singularity.

 \begin{proposition} The singular locus of an extremal singularity defined by the Frobenius form is the $p^e$-fold linear subvariety defined by the equations